-In addition to your specialist professional and technical training, Combat HR Specialists undertake the same basic military training as everyone else in the Army.
-On completion of your training, you will be assigned to a unit where you will work as part of a team, providing support to up to 700 officers and soldiers, wherever they may be located around the world.
+In addition to your specialist professional and technical training, SPS soldiers undertake the same basic military training as everyone else in the Army.
+On completion of your training, you will be assigned to a unit where you will work as part of a team, providing support for to up to 700 officers and soldiers, wherever they may be located around the world.

-As a Combat HR Specialist you have a highly important role within the Army.
+SPS soldiers start in the role of Military Personnel Administrators and have a highly important function in the Army.
 Administration is a key enabler to ensure the smooth running of each and every aspect of the military environment.
 It maximizes a soldier's performance, often on operations in dangerous and austere conditions, without being distracted by personal or family administrative issues.

 SPS Branch is characterised by its true professionalism, a clear sense of purpose, by an intelligent and positive approach to the delivery of administrative capability, by the energy and pace by which we achieve early resolution of the challenges which lie in our way and by the 'Soldier First' ethos that pervades everything that we do.

 - Progressive levels of membership with the Chartered Management Institute (CMI)

 - Progressive levels of membership with the Institute of Leadership and Management (ILM)